Friday, April 17th/in person and online

 Hosted by The Harry Stack Sullivan Society and the Antiracism Action Working Group

-DANIEL JOSÉ GAZTAMBIDE, PsyD, assistant professor of psychology at Queens College and a faculty member in the Department of Critical Psychology at the CUNY Graduate Center.
+Presented by DANIEL JOSÉ GAZTAMBIDE, PsyD, assistant professor of psychology at Queens College and a faculty member in the Department of Critical Psychology at the CUNY Graduate Center.

 FRIDAY, APRIL 17, 2026, 7:00-9:00pm/Eastern